 Effects on the Environment

-Tennessee is known for its lush landscapes and the wildlife that live in its varied ecosystems.
+Tennessee is known for its lush landscapes and the diverse wildlife that live in its varied ecosystems.
 But imagine this beauty slowly choked by plastic bags, soda cans and other discarded trash.
+So, how does littering affect the environment in Tennessee, specifically?
+Litter isn’t just a minor nuisance—it has serious, long-lasting effects on the environment and health of our communities.
+It destroys the scenery and, takes hundreds of years to decompose, causing long-term damage to our environment.

-Here’s how this litter menace affects Tennessee’s environment:
+Here’s how littering affects Tennessee’s environment:

-Toxic Tidbits: Animals, like deer or raccoons, often mistake litter for food, leading to ingesting harmful materials, injury and sometimes death.
+Animals, like deer or raccoons, often mistake litter for food, leading to ingesting harmful materials, injury and sometimes death.

-Waste Not, Want Not: Items like plastic bags and aluminum cans can take decades, even centuries, to break down, lingering in the environment for long periods.
+Items like plastic bags and aluminum cans can take decades, even centuries, to break down, lingering in the environment for long periods.

 Effects on Waterways